Good Old Neon

 "Good Old Neon" is a short story by American writer David Foster Wallace.
 Originally published in the 37th issue of the literary journal Conjunctions in November 2001, it later appeared in Oblivion: Stories, a 2004 collection of Wallace's short stories.
-The story centers on a man who considers himself "fraudulent" and his conversations with a psychoanalyst, and contains themes about authenticity, human connection, the nature of the mind, and death.
+The story centers on an overachiever who considers himself "fraudulent," and the life events that culminate in his decision to commit suicide.
+The story contains themes about authenticity, neurobiology and the mind, language and logic, time, mysticism, and death.

 The story was included in The O. Henry Prize Stories 2002, and Marshall Boswell wrote that it is Oblivions "best and most celebrated stand-alone story".

 Plot summary

 The majority of the story is told from the first-person perspective of a man in his late twenties named Neal (although his name is only mentioned once), who lives in Illinois and has a career as an advertising executive.
 The narrator declares that he has been a fraud his whole life, and that he only tries to create an impression of himself to be admired by others.
 He reveals that he has killed himself, and starts to recount some of the details of his life that led up to his suicide.

 Before his death, the narrator had been going to weekly psychoanalysis sessions with an analyst named Dr. Gustafson.
 In one session, the narrator describes himself as self-centered and fraudulent to Dr. Gustafson, giving examples of times he has manipulated people to give a certain impression of himself.
 Dr. Gustafson replies that if he was truly a fraud, he would not be able to recognize this about himself, and therefore cannot be totally fraudulent or irredeemable.
 However, the narrator predicted that Dr. Gustafson would reply with this, and is disappointed, now believing he can also manipulate Dr. Gustafson to give a false impression that the therapy is working.
 In between this conversation, the narrator has a flashback to when he was four years old and had broken an antique bowl of his stepparents, and realized that if he confessed in an unconvincing and implausible way, it would appear that he was trying to take the blame, and they would punish his stepsister Fern instead.
 The narrator uses this brief flashback as an example of a split-second thought or "flash" in someone's mind that is too complicated to fully describe with words.